-The prices of a Japan railpass are higher when you buy the pass in Japan, so it’s a much better deal to buy the pass online in advance.
+The JR pass price is higher when you buy the pass in Japan, so it’s a much better deal to buy the pass online in advance.

 Japan Rail Passes have long only been available for purchase through a travel agent online.
 That has changed recently.
 It is now for sale on a trial basis in a limited number of JR stations.
 This trial period has recently been extended until 31 March 2021.

 If you buy your Japan Rail Pass in Japan you would pay € 281 (33.610 JPY) for 1 week, € 443 (52.960 JPY) for 2 weeks and €555 (66.200 JPY) for 3 weeks.
 (Prices of November 2019, converted from JPY to EUR)